enii040/economic_trends/index.md

 \

-### **Further Research**

-* **Cross-Country Comparison Trends**: Our above-and-beyond element will include a cross-country comparison of CPI and Inflation in the US and Germany to also reach an insightful conclusion.
-\
 ## **References**

 “Consumer Price Index (2010 \= 100).” *World Bank Open Data*, International Monetary Fund, International Financial Statistics and data files., data.worldbank.org/indicator/FP.CPI.TOTL?end=2023\&locations=US\&start=1960.
 Accessed 7 Dec.
 2024\.